Sjord/Sjord.github.io/_posts/2016-06-09-clearing-memory-in-python.md

 By clearing the string with `SecureString.clearmem`, we break the immutability of the string, which is a requirements for string interning to correctly work.
 If we call `clearmem` on a string, any other string with the same content may also be cleared:

     secret = "5"
-    secret2 = str(5)
+    other_string = str(5)

     SecureString.clearmem(secret)
-    print(secret2)
+    print(other_string)

 We would expect this to print "5", but it actually prints nothing.
-This is because `secret` and `secret2` point to the same memory location, which is cleared by our `clearmem` call.
+This is because `secret` and `other_string` point to the same memory location, which is cleared by our `clearmem` call.
 This means that if you have users entering passwords, they may be able to clear variables in your program if they know the contents.

 ## Conclusion